kristinriebe/SagIngest/README.md

 * *create_sag_test_mysql.sql*: example create table statement
 * *sag_test.fieldmap*: example map file for mapping data file fields to database fields
-* *sag_test_results.hdf5*, an example data file, extracted from a SAG HDF5 output.
-It contains only data for output numbers 70 - 79, corresponding to snapshot numbers 116 - 125
+* *sag_test.hdf5*, an example data file, extracted from a SAG HDF5 output.
+It contains only data for snapshot number 125 (redshift 0), for a subset of datasets

 First a database and table must be created on your server (in the example, I use MySQL, adjust to your own needs).
-Then you can ingest the example data into the Sag_test table with a command line like this:
+Then you can ingest the example data into the `Sag_test` table with a command line like this:

 ```
 build/SagIngest.x  -s mysql -D TestDB -T Sag_test -U myusername -P mypassword -H 127.0.0.1 -O 3306 -f Example/sag_test.fieldmap  --fileNum=0 Example/sag_test_results.hdf5